Goldwater Institute

-The Goldwater Institute is a conservative and libertarian public policy think tank located in Phoenix whose stated mission is "to defend and strengthen the freedom guaranteed to all Americans in the constitutions of the United States and all fifty states".
+The Goldwater Institute is a conservative and libertarian public policy think tank located in Phoenix, Arizona, whose stated mission is "to defend and strengthen the freedom guaranteed to all Americans in the constitutions of the United States and all fifty states".
 The organization was established in 1988 with the support of former Senator Barry Goldwater.

 The Goldwater Institute was primarily a public policy research organization until 2007 when it added a litigation arm, becoming the first state-based policy organization to do so.
 Goldwater's litigation arm, the Scharf-Norton Center for Constitutional Litigation, engages in lawsuits against government entities across the United States.

 Overview

 The Goldwater Institute was founded in 1988 by conservative activists with the blessing of Barry Goldwater.
 It is registered with the IRS as a 501(c)(3) nonprofit organization.
 Victor Riches was named president and CEO on July 10, 2017.
 Darcy A. Olsen previously served as the institute's president, having joined Goldwater in 2001 as executive director.
 The organization's board of directors includes Barry Goldwater Jr.

 The Goldwater Institute is a proponent of increased educational choice through charter schools and school vouchers.
 The organization has helped state lawmakers draft "right to try" laws, which allow terminally ill individuals to try experimental medications that have not yet been approved by the Food and Drug Administration.

 The Goldwater Institute is a member of the American Legislative Exchange Council.
 The organization has ties to the Koch family and the Walton Family Foundation.